AdobeDocs/workfront.en/help/classic/manage-work/projects/planning-a-project/project-actual-completion-date.md

 >[!NOTE]
 >
->&nbsp;The latest Actual Completion Date from a project's tasks will be used as the Actual Completion Date for the entire project.
+>&nbsp;Workfront uses the Actual Completion Date from the project's task that completed last as the Actual Completion Date for the entire project.

 ## Locate Actual&nbsp;Completion&nbsp;Dates